isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  *The Dynamic Host Configuration Protocol (DHCP) Client Fully Qualified Domain Name (FQDN) Option*, `RFC 4702
    <https://tools.ietf.org/html/rfc4702>`__: The Kea server is able to handle
    the Client FQDN option.
-Also, it is able to use the ``kea-dhcp-ddns`` component to initiate appropriate DNS Update operations.
+Also, it is able to use the :iscman:`kea-dhcp-ddns` component to initiate appropriate DNS Update operations.

 -  *Resolution of Fully Qualified Domain Name (FQDN) Conflicts among Dynamic